OntimizeWeb/docs/docs/components/data/35-o-table.component.md

 If there is at least one grouping, the table automatically applies the *sum function* on those of type `currency`, `integer` and `real` and whose value will be displayed in the grouped row.
 If you want to exclude this function from being performed, you must add this column in the `excluded-aggregate-columns` attribute in `o-table-columns-grouping` component.

  You can configure the *aggregate functions* (count,sum,avg,min,max) in the `o-table-columns-grouping` component.
-Additionally, you can specify aggregate function to be applied with `function-aggregate` attribute.
+Additionally, you can specify aggregate function to be applied with `aggregate-function` attribute.

  By default, when you change the aggregate function in a column, it will change in all grouped rows of the same level, if you want to avoid this behavior you must add `change-aggregate-same-level="no"`.